-I'm here to hold space for others, creating a safe container to express the emotions, thoughts, and feelings that arise when we are faced with death.
-It is my honor to be physically, emotionally, and spiritually present for those seeking support.
+We are here to hold space for others, creating a safe container to express the emotions, thoughts, and feelings that arise when we are faced with death.
+It is an honor to be physically, emotionally, and spiritually present for those seeking support.

-Part of my soul's mission is to reduce suffering, and to care for the dying and support the transition out of the physical body.
-My work is to bring dignity and honor to the death process and help guide you through the experience with grace and love.
+Part of Liz's mission is to reduce suffering, and to care for the dying and support the transition out of the physical body.
+Her work is to bring dignity and honor to the death process and help guide you through the experience with grace and love.

 Safety: physically & emotionally